Financial Stress Index (STLFSI4)

 We convert the St. Louis Fed’s composite financial stress index into a weekly risk-on / risk-off classifier.
 The series is harmonised to a Friday weekly cadence and forward-filled to remove minor publication gaps.
 We compute a robust z-score on the level to quantify deviations from its long-run distribution, then classify regimes using transparent rules that combine absolute level with relative z-score.

-We operate at a weekly Friday frequency ("W-FRI") and forward-fill within week to ensure continuity.
+We operate at a weekly Friday cadence ("W-FRI") and forward-fill within week to ensure continuity.
+STLFSI4 itself is a composite built from multiple market indicators; we treat it as the authoritative headline stress level.

 # Fetch & align (fredapi)